Network Abstractions for Characterizing Communication Requirements in Asynchronous Distributed Systems: Epistemic Logic for Byzantine Agents

+The runs-and-systems modeling introduced in \cite{FMHV03} adds a time evolution to the epistemic model, by adding a global time parameter for evaluating formulas.
+Our formulas hence also contain temporal modalities such as $\Diamond \varphi$ for eventually $\varphi$, and $\Box\varphi$ for always $\varphi$, in addition to epistemic modalities like $K_a$.
+Together, they allow us to describe and reason about the evolution of knowledge in the runs of a distributed system.

-If we consider a system where processes can only gain additional knowledge through communication, and we assume that there might be processes which deviate arbitrarily from the protocol, then direct knowledge about a global state is potentially not achievable~\cite{10.1007/978-3-030-29007-8_15}.
-Therefore in byzantine systems, knowledge must be relativized to process correctness.
-This yields the definition for belief as defeasible knowledge $B_i \varphi := K_a (correct_a \rightarrow \varphi)$~\cite{MOSES1993299}.
+Unfortunately, however, in system where some agents may be byzantine faulty, and where the agents can only gain knowledge through communication, the possibility of a brain-in-a-vat scenario entails that not much can be known by the agents \cite{EPTCS297.19}.
+Therefore, in fault-tolerant systems, knowledge must be relativized to the correctness of an agent.
+This yields the notion of belief as defeasible knowledge $B_i \varphi := K_a (correct_a \rightarrow \varphi)$~\cite{MOSES1993299}.

-Belief however, corresponds to local states of processes, but not to information gains from messages.
-We can say that the belief gain of an agent $a$ that receives a message stating $\varphi$ from an agent $b$ can be stated as $correct_b \rightarrow B_b (\varphi)$.
-This corresponds to the hope modality as defined by Fruzsa et al: $H_a \varphi := correct_a \rightarrow B_a \varphi$ ~\cite{FireTark, van2022new, 10.1007/978-3-030-29007-8_15}.

-Notice that hope chains correspond to relayed message chains.
-For instance, a message chain where process $a$ communicated $\varphi$ to $b$, and $b$ in turn relayed such a message to $c$ corresponds to $B_c (H_b (H_a (\varphi)))$.
-Furthermore Schlögl and Schmid~\cite{EPTCS379.37} showed that $f+1$ disjoint hope chains of $\varphi$ are sufficient for acquiring belief of $\varphi$.
-Furthermore, hope formulas can be used to express that a process is a witness to an event such as a START event.
-If a proposition $p$ represents $START$ occurred, then $H_a p$ can be interpreted as $a$ is a witness of a START event.
+Belief, however, does not properly capture the information gain of agent $a$ when receiving a message from $b$, which contains information encoded in some formula $\varphi$.
+What agent $a$ can actually infer from this message reception is $correct_b \rightarrow B_b (\varphi)$, which can be neatly expressed via the hope modality $H_a \varphi := correct_a \rightarrow B_a \varphi$ as defined by Fruzsa et.al.\ in~\cite{10.1007/978-3-030-29007-8_15}.
+It turns out that message chains, i.e., the result of forwarding some information $\varphi$ via multiple hops, leads to hope chains: For instance, a message chain where process $a$ communicated $\varphi$ to $b$, and $b$ in turn relayed such a message to $c$ corresponds to $B_c (H_b (H_a (\varphi)))$.
+Schlögl and Schmid~\cite{EPTCS379.37} showed that $f+1$ disjoint hope chains of $\varphi$ are sufficient for acquiring belief of $\varphi$.
+Furthermore, hope formulas can be used to express that a process is a witness of an event like $\START$.
+If a propositional atom $p$ represents that $START$ occurred, then $H_a p$ can be interpreted as $a$ is a witness of $\START$.

-Now, in order to incorporate time into our settings, we will use in addition to possible worlds, and indistinguishability; a time parameter for evaluating formulas.
-Since we are incorporating time into the logics, then we will also make use of temporal modalities such as $\Diamond \varphi$ for eventually $\varphi$, and $\Box\varphi$ for always $\varphi$ in addition to the already mentioned epistemic modalities, namely, belief (denoted by $B_a \varphi)$, hope (denoted by $H_a \varphi$) and knowledge (denoted by $K_a \varphi$).

-In this section we will translate our network conditions to necessary and sufficient a-priori knowledge for solving Firing Rebels with Relay using a restricted full-information flooding protocol.
-That is, information about the network that is available from the start and commonly known to all processes across all possible executions; in contrast to information gained from communication.